KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 ---

-### 11.6 The Law of Echoed Structure — Fractal Reflection and the Pattern Within the Part
+### 11.6 The Law of Recurrent Structure — Structural Reflection and the Pattern Within the Part

 > Every realm reflects the whole in miniature.
 >
 > — *Attributed to Sayel*,
-> Keeper of Pattern Echoes
+> Keeper of Pattern Transmissions
-> *From the Treatise on Fractal Coherence*, Passage 12
+> *From the Treatise on Distributed Coherence*, Passage 12
 > *Zenetist Archive, Volume IV*

 In **Zenetism**, structure is not confined